antoinebeland/grand-format/README.md

 Source Code
 -----------
 The source code is located in the `scss` folder.
 The stylesheets are written is [SCSS](https://sass-lang.com/) language.
-There are only two files in the projet:
+There are only two files in the project:

 - `constants.scss`: define the constants used in the `main.scss` file (e.g. colors, dimensions, fonts, margins, etc.)
 - `main.scss`: define the style rules (classes, elements, etc.)